radix-io-archived/mdcs/README.md

 typedef uint32_t range_tracker_value_t;
 ```

-Now we also need 4 functions to build our counter types:
+Now we also need 6 functions to build our counter types:
+ * A `create` function to allocate an object of type range_tracker_data_t
+ * A `destroy` function to free such an object
  * A `reset` function to reset the counter's internal value
  * A `push_one` function to push an item to the counter
  * A `push_multi` function to push multiple items to the counter